cilium/cilium/Documentation/gettingstarted/k8s-install-gke.rst

 to the cluster.
 The NodeInit DaemonSet will perform the following actions:

 * Reconfigure kubelet to run in CNI mode
-* Mount the BPF filesystem
+* Mount the eBPF filesystem

 .. include:: k8s-install-restart-pods.rst
 .. include:: k8s-install-gke-validate.rst